lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 Recommended default for production
 - S3 -> SQS -> Lambda/ECS worker -> COPY to staging -> MERGE to final, with IAM-role COPY, manifests, file-size/concurrency tuning, DLQ and monitoring.
 Use Parquet and avoid tiny files.
 Use Redshift Data API or JDBC with Secrets Manager.
 Implement idempotency with ingestion_id and use WLM tuning.

-If you want, I can draft an example Lambda-to-COPY flow with sample SQL and IAM policy.

 ## What are best practices for UNLOAD to S3 including file sizing, compression, and columnar formats?
 High‑level goals when UNLOADing from Redshift to S3